motion/orbit/notes/next.md

 # next

 - need way to update without losing data: use a ~/.orbit dir?
-- PersonBit transition - uniqueness in person bit is tracked by `email` property
 - typeform survey to capture a few potential paths
-- (bonus) oauth key management
 - location filters: `.find({ location: { name: "..." } })`

 "Orbit proxies the keys directly to your computer.